St Kilda Boat Ramp is part of the extensive St Kilda … Read More.. about St Kilda Boat Ramp

 I chose 3/16″ Bolts, nuts and matching wing-nuts.

-I kept the lower eye-hooks, at the bottom of the trolley (as described below) for using as peg holders.
+Because the lower eye-hooks were kept at the bottom of the trolley (as described below) they became useful for using as peg holders.

 A trolley like this can get a little top-heavy with rods in.
 So jamming tent pegs (or other spikes) into the pier between the planks, or into the ground on land, helps keep it from tipping.